Why is tone-of-voice the key to good native advertising? What are the no-gos? How do you convince advertisers to tell real stories?

 When you get the real stories you also get the real life feeling and people will believe you

-You could always talk to the customers that actually used the insurance and when you do you get the real stories you also get the real life feeling and people will believe you, because you have an answer for their life’s questions such as; how should I use this insurance?”
+You could always talk to the customers that actually used the insurance and when you do you get the real stories you also get the real life feeling and people will believe you because you have an answer to their life’s questions such as; how should I use this insurance?”